tvallotton/pgc/reference.md

 ## Codegen
 The codegen section has the following arguments:
-* target (required): A predefined target language and driver pair (e.g. "python:asynpg")
+* target (required): A predefined target language and driver pair (e.g. "python:asyncpg")
 * out (required): The output directory
 * options (may be required): target specific options (e.g. python requires the `package` option to be defined here.)
 * enums (optional): A list of table backed enums
 * types (optional): A list of type annotation overrides
-* exclude_models: A list of models to exclude from modeling
+* exclude_tables: A list of tables to exclude from modeling

 ```yaml
 codegen: